 NPS: Net Promoter Score

 NPS stands for Net Promoter Score and is a key performance indicator that helps you measure how likely your respondents are to recommend your business.
 The standard NPS question asks “How likely are you to recommend our company to a friend or colleague?”.

 When using this question type in your online survey the respondents are asked to rate your business on a scale from 0-10 and generates a value between -100 to 100.
 A rating of 0-6 is considered a detractor, 7-8 is seen as a passive and a rating of 9 or 10 is considered a promoter.
-NPS questions can be directed towards customers but also internally.
+You can not only use NPS software to direct questions towards customers but also internally.
 If used internally the rating is known as eNPS (Employer Net Promoter Score).

 Info text: Enter a message in your survey

 Info text can be inserted into your survey.
 These are not questions per se, but instead provide information that is important for the respondents to read.
 Perhaps something needs to first be explained before the respondents can continue answering your survey questions.